741 Colonel Ledyard Highway

 Ms. Wendy Hellekson, 14-L Lakeside Drive, Ledyard, stated that while she was many

-things to in this town, that tonight she was speaking as a private citizen to speak about truth.
+things in this town, that tonight she was speaking as a private citizen to speak about truth.

 She stated that every morning during her school day she was reminded about what makes